Hiking For Beginners: 11 Essential Tips

 And this might seem like common sense, but you need to check the weather before your hike.
 If the weather looks bad, wet, crazy, you should do the hike on another day.
 And be aware that the weather conditions on mountains can be drastically different that the closest town.
 For example, it can be 72F in Mt Baldy Village with a blizzard on the summit of Mt Baldy.

 It doesn’t hurt to give the park a call before you leave as well.
 Just call, tell them what hike you’re doing, and ask if all the trails are open.
 I’ve made the mistake of driving a few hours to a hike, only to find the trails closed for repair.
 Sometimes trail work or bad weather can change conditions.
+If you can’t get through to a human, check the park’s Twitter feed for closure information.

 6. Tell Someone